oanton/iOSBlocks/README.md

 iOS Blocks
 ============

 Delegates are a real pain in the ars.
-Objective-C Blocks rule.
+Objective-C blocks rule!
-This are some category classes to allow easy implementation of the basic iOS frameworks & APIs without the need of using delegate protocols but code blocks instead.
+This are some category classes of my own to allow easy implementation of the basic iOS frameworks & APIs without the need of using delegation.

 ## UINavigationController
 ```
-- (void)popViewControllerAnimated:(BOOL)animated
+- (void)pushViewController:(UIViewController *)viewController
+                  animated:(BOOL)animated
               onCompletion:(VoidBlock)completion;
 ```

 &

 ```
-- (void)pushViewController:(UIViewController *)viewController
+- (void)popViewControllerAnimated:(BOOL)animated
-                  animated:(BOOL)animated
                      onCompletion:(VoidBlock)completion;
 ```

 ## UIPopoverController